 (2) Constitutional Questions.
 No constitutional question shall be deemed to arise in an action unless, after all necessary special findings of fact and conclusions of law have been made by the chancery court, a decision on the constitutional question is necessary to the rendition of final judgment.
 The constitutional question reserved shall be specific and shall identify the constitutional provision to be interpreted.
-The special findings of fact and conclusions of this rule shall be deemed to be a final order from which either party may appeal, and such appeal may be considered by the supreme court simultaneously with the reserved question.
+The special findings of fact and conclusions of law required by this subdivision of this rule shall be deemed to be a final order from which either party may appeal, and such appeal may be considered by the supreme court simultaneously with the reserved question.

 Rule 53.
-Masters
+Masters.